Polyconseil/sentry-sourcemaps/README.md

 and the MAP file itself is hosted at '<APP_URL>/libraries/js/foo.map', then the appropriate prefix would be 'built-app/dist'.

+## Docker Image

+A docker image is available, which enables its use without Node installed.

 ## Testing

 Run the tests with: